liamjblair/liamjblair/README.md

 # Liam Blair

+Hi, welcome to my small corner of the Git-verse where I like to share my personal projects and learning journey!
 I am Liam from Scotland.
 I am a passionate data developer with a consistent drive to make things easier and more efficient!

 ## Skills and Experience
 Python / SQL / Tableau / VBA / Linux